Virgin Media Logo

 Virgin Media Logo 2013-present

 In 2013, the fashion for minimalism came to Virgin Media: the company simplified its main symbol, eliminating the gradient and multicolor.
 Specialists from the Wolff Olins agency created the visual style.
 They left the usual typography and removed complex elements.
 The Virgin lettering was repainted red and appeared on a white background.
-So that the right side of the “recumbent figure” is not empty, the designers have transferred the word “media” into it, which used to be at the bottom.
+So that the right side of the “recumbent figure” is not empty, the designers have moved the word “media” there, which used to be at the bottom.
 It was the first redesign since Liberty Global bought the company.

 Font and Colors